richardvenneman/appsignal-docs/source/support/known-issues.html.md

 ## List of known issues

 - [Extension compilation system dependencies are required at runtime](known-issues/compilation-dependencies-required-at-runtime.html)
-  - Symptom: The AppSignal extension returns an error on start.
+  - Symptom: No data is reported to AppSignal on the affected package versions.
   - Affected components:
       - AppSignal for Elixir package versions: `v1.8.0` and later
       - AppSignal for Ruby package versions: `v2.7.0` and later, but less likely to occur